-To provide a level of conspicuity, it is highly recommended that transponder-equipped display aircraft transmit the published conspicuity code (squawk) of 7004, unless otherwise directed.
+5.51 Pilots operating transponder equipped aircraft are reminded of the mandatory requirement for the equipment to be turned on in flight to provide a level of conspicuity.
+It is highly recommended that display aircraft transmit the published conspicuity code (squawk) of 7004, unless otherwise directed.